-One thing the coaches are very pleased with is the injury situation - almost everyone walked off the field one hundred percent.
+One thing the coaches are very pleased with is the injury situation almost everyone walked off the field one hundred percent.
 Faust, too, has recovered from the fall he took against USC.
 "Yeah, I was able to run out of the tunnel Saturday," he laughed.
-"I told the team you gotta be tough in this game - I coached with pain, so they can play with pain.'
+"I told the team you gottabe tough in this game -1 coached with pain, so they can play with pain.

-what Skip Desjardin has to say about it in his column on page 12.
+Why isn't Orlando "The Tree" Woolridge playing in the NBA?
+See what Skip Desjardin has to say about it in his column on page 12.